Sri Lanka kicks off coronavirus inoculations with Indian vaccine | Health

 Sri Lanka on Friday launched its national coronavirus immunisation campaign by administering the first shots to frontline health workers, soldiers and security personnel, a day after India gifted 500,000 doses of Covishield vaccine to the island nation.

-Rajapaksa was joined at the airport by the Indian envoy in Colombo Gopal Baglay.
+The president was personally present at the airport to receive the vaccines.
+He was joined at the airport by Baglay.

-Frontline health workers, the Army and Police are on the priority list to receive the coronavirus vaccine, the Colombo Gazette reported.

-The coronavirus vaccination programme will begin at six hospitals in and around Colombo.

-The Health Ministry said earlier that the vaccination programme will be carried out on the staff at six hospitals on Friday, the report added.
+The Health Ministry said earlier that the vaccination programme will be carried out on the staff at six hospitals on Friday, the report said.

 A total of 250,000 people, mostly health frontline workers, members of the security forces and police and the vulnerable aged, will get the vaccine on a priority basis.